 A lot of research goes on into improving the quality and durability of the implants.
 Research is also constantly on to provide better features to increase acceptance, faster healing and success of the procedure.
 So, this has led to manufacturers coming up with new generation implants with improved features.
 This has led to a price difference between various types of implants.

 An implant might be more expensive because more research was made to make it more likely to succeed even under less favorable circumstances.
 As a result, implant failure rates might be lower for an implant that costs more.

 When bone support availability is lesser or the height for placing the implant is lesser, then implants with specialized features like plasma spraying, etching, anodizing, etc are considered, as these offer a higher surface area for osseointegration than conventional implants.

-Another factor that people are giving consideration while choosing better features over economy for selecting the appropriate implant is aesthetics.
+Another factor that people are giving consideration while choosing better features over economy for selecting the appropriate implant is esthetics.
 Improved features in some implants make it possible to place them sub-crestally (just below the surface of the bone).
-This feature helps in providing for improved appearance of the finished crown making it appear very natural and highly aesthetic.
+This feature helps in providing for improved appearance of the finished crown making it appear very natural and highly esthetic.

 Different costs for the same implant brand